eFidon07/eFidon07/README.md

 - 👋 Hi, I’m @eFidon07
-- 👀 I’m interested in developing fancy websites and complex api endpoints.
+- 👀 I’m interested in developing fancy websites and mobile applications,and complex api endpoints.
-- 🌱 I’m currently learning flutter for mobile development and C#.
+- 🌱 I’m currently learning React Native with Expo for mobile development and Golang.
 - 💞️ I'm currently working with Innvesio, where I'm given the chance to bring any idea I have to reality.
 - 📫 How to reach me: COMING SOON
 - 😄 Pronouns: HE.